dev-cafe/cmake-cookbook/Chapter12/recipe-03/README.md

-# Define a unit test and link against Boost test
+# Define a unit test and link against Google test